folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

-# A component hiearchy example: the `patrons` module
+# A component hierarchy example: the `patrons` module

 ## Introduction